How to open a jar file

-To open a jar file in Windows, you will either need a copy of the Java Runtime Environment to run the file, or decompression software, such as an unzip utility, if you want to view one of the files within it (a jar file is much like a zip file, containing multiple files within it).
+To open a jar file in Windows, you must have the Java Runtime Environment installed.
+Alternatively, you can use decompression software, such as an unzip utility, to view the files in the jar archive.

-To run the file, you need to download the Java Runtime Environment (if you do not have it already) from the link below.
+To run the jar file, you need to download and install the Java Runtime Environment (if you do not have it already) from the link below.

-Once downloaded, you can run any jar file by double clicking the filename from Windows Explorer or My Computer.
-Keep in mind that this only works if the jar file to be opened in is executable.
-If not, you can view files within it instead.
+Once downloaded, you can run any jar file by double clicking the file name.
+Keep in mind that this only works if the jar file to be opened is executable.
+If it is not executable, you can view files within it instead.

 Note: If double-clicking the jar file does not result in the file being run or executed, it is likely the jar file is not an executable file and cannot be run in this manner.
 Read the next section on how to view the contents of the jar file.